BujarMuharemi/game-jam-5/README.md

 - ~~make enemies drop loot (gold and bullets/mags)~~
 - ~~display speed on HUD~~

-- add indicator where enemies spawn
+- ~~add indicator where enemies spawn~~

 - GET A LITTLE BIT OF FUN INTO THE GAME

 - create rounds: loading, dying, next one; different spawner rates for different level ?
-	- round generator should use time left and curent round number as variable to calculate rates
+	- round generator should use time left and current round number as variable to calculate rates
 	- improve spawner ?

 ---

 - add health to enemies
 - make player stronger when low